 Elixir plays for dances, festivals, camps, weddings and other events, with a repertoire that includes music for contra, square, English Country, and swing dancing; waltzing; couples dancing; and concert programs.

-For performances outside of the Northeast Elixir includes Brian Bender on trombone.
-For local gigs around New England we work with our original resident caller and trombonist Nils Fredland.
+Occasionally Elixir includes Brian Bender on trombone instead of our original resident caller and trombonist Nils Fredland.

 Anna Patton plays clarinet with great verve, clarity, and harmonic whim, drawing on a richly eclectic musical background of jazz, classical, traditional, and world music.
 Based in Brattleboro, VT, she performs full time for dances and concerts, composes and arranges music, and teaches ear training and swing harmony singing.
 Besides Elixir, Anna’s current projects include playing dance music with bands such as The Figments, string-band and vocal swing with Housetop, Brazillian and gypsy jazz gigs with The Will Patton Ensemble, and improvisatory Balkan/ African/ South American influenced originals with the As Yet Quintet.
 Her solo album, Isadore’s Breakfast – featuring her work on clarinet and vocals along with many of Vermont’s finest musicians – is a mix of French-influenced swing and fiddle tunes.